Turning on Application Discovery

-If the option to store config file is selected in the Auto-Discovery application, config data will be imported to the Application Components details as well.
+If the option to store config files is selected in your Autodiscovery options [pictured above], configuration file data will be imported to the Application Components details as well.

 Viewing Application Dependencies

-To see auto-discovered application dependencies, go to Software>Application Components, you will see any Application Components auto-discovered.
+To see autodiscovered application dependencies, go to Apps>Application Components, and you will see any Application Components that were autodiscovered.

 A full list of currently supported applications is available at Application Dependency Mapping Supported Applications.

-When you view the details page for an application component, you will see the device it was discovered on, as well as any other application components that it depends on, as well as any associated services that have been associated with the application component.
-From here you can also edit the application to associate responsible and affected departments, describe what’s impacted by downtime, and edit any custom fields.
+When you view the details page for an application component, you will see the device it was discovered on as well as any other application components that it depends on.
+You’ll also see any services that have been associated with the application component.
+From here, you can also edit the application to assign responsible and/or affected departments, describe what’s impacted by downtime, and edit any custom fields.

 Application Impact Charts

-With Enterprise Application Mapping your impact charts allow for an enhanced view of relationships between devices, services and applications.
-Viewing a device impact chart will now show you the application components that are on it, as well as the services, listening ports, and service connections between devices.
+With Enterprise Application Mapping, your impact charts allow for an enhanced view of the relationships between devices, services and applications.
+Viewing a device impact chart will now show you the application components that are on it as well as the services, listening ports, and service connections between devices.